apache/spark/TESTING.rst

     ./breeze kind-cluster deploy

-The deploy commands performs those steps:
+The deploy command performs those steps:

 1. It rebuilds the latest ``apache/airflow:master-pythonX.Y`` production images using the latest sources using local caching.
 It also adds example DAGs to the image, so that they do not